Background

 It's like a mirror human, an inverted human.

-The masochist is unlikely to compensate for his undesired accomplishments and happiness as I'm sorry, the masochist is likely to compensate for these, for undesired accomplishments and happiness by having suddenly and accidently acquired an injury or engaging in behaviors that produce abandonment, betrayal, cheating, frustration, hurt, illness or physical pain.
+The masochist is likely to compensate for these for undesired accomplishments and happiness by having suddenly an accident or engaging in behaviors that produce abandonment, betrayal, cheating, frustration, hurt, illness or physical pain.

 Freud called some of these behaviors parapraxis.